Coast Guard Motor Lifeboat CG 36500: History

-The boat was taken out of service in 1968, and was given to the National Park Service for use as an exhibit at Cape Cod National Seashore.
+CG-36500 was taken out of service in 1968 and was given to the National Park Service for use as an exhibit at Cape Cod National Seashore.
 In November 1981, the Park Service, which had not effected any significant restoration work on the vessel, deeded it to the Orleans Historical Society, and a restoration started by a group of volunteers from Chatham, Orleans, and Harwich, Massachusetts.
-Restoration work was completed in six months and the boat was re-launched in a public ceremony that was attended by Bernard Webber and his wife.
+Restoration work was completed in six months and the boat was re-launched in a public ceremony that Bernard Webber and his wife attended.

-It is currently powered with a Detroit Diesel 4-71 built in 1948, with about 95 horsepower.
-During the rescue, it was powered with a 6 cylinder Sterling Petrel gas engine, made in Buffalo, New York.
+It is powered by a Detroit Diesel 4-71 built in 1948, with about 95 horsepower.
+During the rescue, it was powered by a 6-cylinder Sterling Petrel gas engine made in Buffalo, New York.
 The carbureted engine was problematic during the rescue.